viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 {% endhighlight %}
 </details>

-Most of the functionality we use in R to create these plots are not from the base functionality in R, but is rather imported functions from different librararies that can be downloaded from public repositories.

-Some of these plots are based on the results from the DE analysis so perform all of these steps from within the DE folder.
+Some of the example plots we generate here are based on the results from the DE analysis so perform all of these steps from within the DE folder that you created earlier.

 Start by copying the scripts from the course folder to your DE directory.